n0bel/ESPrinkler2/Readme.md

 * Look at the OLED display (if you're using one)
 * Log into your router and look at the dhcp leases (sometimes called dhcp client list) find the entry that shows ESP_xxxxxx
-* Connect a serial ttl dongle to the EspFeeder, set the baud rate to 74880.
+* Connect a serial ttl dongle to the ESPrinkler2, set the baud rate to 74880.
 During startup, you'll see the IP address shown.
 * Get mDNS on your computer: here's some info for windows: http://stackoverflow.com/questions/23624525/standard-mdns-service-on-windows
-* ping from a computer that does handle mDNS   --  ping espfeeder.local
+* ping from a computer that does handle mDNS   --  ping esprinkler2.local